 You are only required to report any taxable income you earn through these platforms on your income tax return.
 If you receive any income whatsoever from PayPal, it's best recommended to document it and keep records of the receipt.

 ZenLedger easily calculates your crypto taxes and also finds opportunities for you to save money and trade smarter.
-Get started for free now or learn more about our tax professional prepared plans!
+Get started for free now or learn more about our tax professional-prepared plans!